Itamati

 Itamati is a village located in Nayagarh district of Odisha, India.
 It is 6 km from Nayagarh Town.
 Itamati is known as the major business centre of Nayagarh, Also known as the second largest village of Odisha.

 Demographics

 As of 2011 India census, Itamati has a population of 71640.
 Males constitute 53% (37,987) of the population and females 47% (33,654).
 Itamati has an average literacy rate of 76%, higher than the national average of 59.5%.
 10% of the population is under 6 years of age.
 The majority of the population belongs to Hindu religion, although there are some Muslim and Christians beliefs are staying here.

-Business
+Overview

 Being the Business centre of Nayagarh, Itamati reserves a marketplace in the centre of the Village.
 The marketplace covers a large area starting from Park Lane to Itamati Panchayat.
 Durga Bazar, Laxmi Bazaar and Ganesh Bazaar are the oldest (100 years of old) of all which holds some ancient shops.
 Being situated in National Highway one may find the tea and snacks shops opened for 24 hours in the Bus stand.

-People

-The Utkal Ghanta Kabi Jadumani Mahapatra was born at Itamati in the year 1783 and died in 1868.
-He was the principal poet during the rule of king Binayak Singh Mandhata.
-Bidyadhar Mohapatra of Mandhatapur was his Sanskrit grammar teacher.
-Kabi Jadumani wrote Raghab Bilasa and Prabandha Purnachandra.
-He is one of the best poets of Orissa.
-His creations could be compared with that of Kabisamrat Upendra Bhanja.